-The art, which Burslem Pottery produces today originates from the time that Burslem Pottery was a Moorcroft company and the processes, passed on to it from that company gave it the ability to create defined design images in stoneware.
-The quirky, sculptured birds, reptiles and animals and sgraffito line work art.
-The business is now owned by Tracy Bentley who continues to produce fine quality ceramics from deep in the heart of the Staffordshire Potteries, Tracy and her small team continues the tradition of making unique stoneware by hand from start to finish, from a bag of clay, all the way through to the finished product.
-A Martin Brothers inspired grotesque bird or animal,or a unique designed vase, lamp or tile.
+Today, Burslem Pottery is owned by well-known ceramic artist, Tracy Bentley she and her team proudly continues to produce fine quality ceramics from deep in the heart of the Staffordshire Potteries, she especially continues the tradition of making unique stoneware by hand from start to finish, from a bag of clay, and proceeds all the way through to the finished product whether it is aMartin Brothers inspired grotesque bird or animal,or a unique designed vase, lamp or tile.

 Tracy works with Steve Shaw has spent more time working in pottery than he cares to remember!
-Steve excelled at making the birds and animals, sculpted and designed by Andrew Hull and Rob Tabbanor.
+Steve excells at making the birds and animals, sculpted and designed by Andrew Hull and Rob Tabbanor.
 Steve also produces his own designs for Burslem Pottery ware.

 Burslem Pottery Today.

-Telephone 07980 016588
+Telephone 07980 016588 Burslem pottery

 The company name came from Cobridge an area near to the Mothertown of pottery production Burslem,and stoneware is the type of clay used.

-There were however two significant pioneers,who were prepared to trial hundreds of pieces,until they achieved a level of artwork that they were happy with,two of these were in 1898 William Howson-Taylor founded Ruskin potteryin Smethick, and the Martin Brothers,who were based in Southall,in Middlesex.
-Cobridge Stoneware was greatly influenced by these innovators, and the Martin Brotherswere paticularly inspiring to Andrew Hull.
-Hull embraced the 'Wallybirds' of the Martin Brothersand also admired their use of scraffito, a technique using grooves or scratches to reveal different layers of glaze.
+There were however two significant pioneers,who were prepared to trial hundreds of pieces,until they achieved a level of artwork that they were happy with.
+Two of these were in 1898 William Howson-Taylor founded Ruskin potteryin Smethick, and the Martin Brothers,who were based in Southall,in Middlesex.
+Cobridge Stoneware was greatly influenced by these innovators, and the Martin Brothers were paticularly inspiring to Andrew Hull.
+Hull embraced the 'Wallybirds' of the Martin Brothers and also admired their use of scraffito, a technique using grooves or scratches to reveal different layers of glaze.
 Scraffito enables fine glazes enriched with metalic oxcide colours to be painted into bisc ware, and keeps the colours in place.

-Cobridge Stoneware continued to trade until 2205, producing some much loved pieces of ceramic art,designs such as Cobridge,Ocean Traveller,Cathedral Whispers,and Cauldon Lock.
+Cobridge Stoneware continued to trade until 2005, producing some much loved pieces of ceramic art,designs such as Cobridge,Ocean Traveller,Cathedral Whispers,and Cauldon Lock.

-Robert Wallace Martin set up the Martin Brothers pottery at the end of the nineteenth century;their workshop was situated at Southall,in Middlesex.
+Robert Wallace Martin set up the Martin Brothers pottery at the end of the nineteenth century.
+Their workshop was situated at Southall,in Middlesex.

-The Martin Brothers fame derives from their models of grotesque birds known as Wally birds,these were made by hand in stoneware,each piece was unique and individual.
-The Martin Brothers were thought to be eccentric,why else would anyone be able to make these truly fantastic,grotesque birds and face pots,but at the time there was a gothic revival spreading through out the country,because the Martins pottery was small they could faithfully reproduce the styles better than the larger mass producers of ceramics.
-The Martin brothers legacy still has the ability to inspire potters today,one such person is Andrew Hull a Cobridge Stoneware designer,who produced his own brand of grotesque birds and animals.
-Burslem pottery still produces these models to this day.
+The Martin Brothers fame derives from their models of grotesque birds known as "Wally birds".
+These were made by hand in stoneware with each piece was unique and individual.
+The Martin Brothers were thought to be eccentric.
+Why else would anyone be able to make these truly fantastic yet grotesque birds and face pots?
+However, at the time there was a gothic revival spreading through out the country.
+Because the Martin brothers pottery was small they could faithfully reproduce the styles better than the larger mass producers of ceramics.
+The Martin brothers legacy still has the ability to inspire potters today.
+One such inspired person is Andrew Hull a Cobridge Stoneware designer.
+Who produced his own brand of grotesque birds and animals.
+Burslem pottery today produces these models .

-Today Martin ware is still sort after,and is extremely valuable,some pieces fetching over twenty thousand pounds.
+Martin ware is still sort after,and is extremely valuable,some pieces fetching over twenty thousand pounds.